 An incomplete dinosaur list (the tyrannosaur Bistahieversor is listed, although the megalosaur Leshansaurus, which was published a month before, is absent).

 Averted in The Magic Tree House movie: the dinosaurs featured lived at the same time and place, Pteranodon is anatomically accurate (toothless, quadrupedal, described as fuzzy, bulky, and has pteroid bones) and takes off with its wings, Alamosaurus has a brachiosaurid-like body instead of a diplodocid-like one, and Tyrannosaurus has non-pronated hands.
-On the other hand, Pteranodon is too big and is shown living inland and at the end of the Cretaceous, the hadrosaurs have visible fingers, the ornithomimids are seemingly featherless (though it may be because of the art style), and pterosaurs were referred to as dinosaurs in a book.
+On the other hand, Pteranodon is too big and is shown living inland and at the end of the Cretaceous, the hadrosaurs have visible fingers, the ornithomimids are seemingly featherless (though it may be because of the art style) and lacking wings, and pterosaurs were referred to as dinosaurs in a book.

 Dinosaurology (a 2013 installment in Dugald Steer's Dragonology series) attempted to subvert this trope, with the inaccuracies that may pop up being Hand Waved in that the book is meant to be the translated copy of a traveler's journal.